The Brothers Johnson: Various 1980s reunions and other projects

 In 1984 the brothers reunited in the recording studio.
 The resulting Leon Sylvers-produced LP, Out of Control, did not equal their past success, but it did garner them another R&B hit with "You Keep Me Coming Back".
 They teamed up again in 1988 to record Kickin, the title track of which ("Kick It to the Curb") was a collaboration with their then-neighbor Irene Cara.
 Although "Kick It to the Curb" became a minor hit, the album's success was even more limited.

 Between the two albums, both George and Louis released their aforementioned solo material and also appeared on Street Shadows, an album by keyboardist/arranger David Diggs, who had provided horn and string arrangements for Winners, Blast!, and Louis' Passage.
 "Last Night", Streets opening track showcases George's bass-guitar playing.
-He previously showed his bass skills on tracks like "Teaser" from Winners and "The Great Awakening" from Blast, the same way Louis shows his guitar skills on the duo's various compositions.
+He previously showed his bass skills on tracks like "Teaser" and "The Great Awaking" from Winners, the same way Louis shows his guitar skills on the duo's various compositions.

 Also during this time, the band's song "Tomorrow" (originally an instrumental on the B-side of "Get the Funk Out Ma Face") was recorded with vocals by Tevin Campbell for Quincy Jones' Back on the Block release in 1989.
 This album also included Jones' hit remake of the Brothers Johnson's "I'll Be Good to You", featuring Ray Charles and Chaka Khan.

 Besides the brothers' brief appearance in Japan around 1994 and George guest-appearing at a Graham Central Station concert in Japan (including a released double-CD), the duo launched an expanded US tour in 2002 which got positive, wide exposure.
 It was visited by many fans and various artists in the entertainment business.
 Along with a website and discussion-forum, online visitors could share their experiences of the shows by wandering through the Land of Ladies and reliving Funkadelia's heyday.
 A few years later, a combi-release of live-CD + DVD was released under the name Strawberry Letter 23: Live.

 In 2006, Louis gave a duo-show with a drummer on the Poetry in Motion 1 Festival in Maryland.
 In late 2007 George performed with his own band at a Detroit festival, including a persona called Sir Nose.
 These days George performs with a special band, an initiative of Michael Henderson that includes Adina Howard, Cherrelle, Ray Parker Jr., and others.

 Louis Johnson was found dead at his home in Las Vegas, May 21, 2015.
 The cause of death was gastrointestinal bleeding of the esophagus.

 In 2022, the brothers' song "Ain't We Funkin' Now" was sampled in singer Harry Styles' song 'Daydreaming" from his third album Harry's House.